7anooch/MusicLibrary/README.md

 **Step 4: Get API Keys**

+Ideally, you will need API keys from Spotify, Last.fm and ScraperAPI.
+The only API key that is strictly necessary is the Last.fm API key, Spotify keys are not strictly necessary, but I do recommend them.
+ScraperAPI is not necessary, but it helps speed things up.

 - For the Spotify API key, go to the Spotify Developer Dashboard and log in or create an account: https://developer.spotify.com/dashboard/
 - Click on "Create an App" and fill in the necessary information.
 - Once the app is created, you will be able to see the Client ID and Client Secret.
 These are your API keys.
 It also lets you set a callback url, set it to http://localhost:8080/callback